How to Build Jazz Technique

 HOW IT WORKS

-This class will be taught from the Lessonface studio in the West Village of Manhattan to an in-studio and live online audience.
-Students are able to attend by physically coming into the studio OR by joining over the Lessonface high performing video conference platform.
-The class is covered by the Lessonface Guarantee - let us know if you are not satisfied for any reason within two days of the first class and we will refund your tuition in full.
+You are covered by the Lessonface Guarantee - let us know if you are not satisfied for any reason within two days of purchasing access to the class and we will refund your tuition in full.

 RELATED CLASSES AND LESSONS